- University of Wisconsin-Madison

 - The Housekeeper's Book: Containing Advice on the Conduct of Household Affairs: With a Complete Collection of Receipts for Economical Domestic Cookery (Open-Web Resource)From the "Digital Library for the Decorative Arts and Material Culture: Image and Text Collections", UW Digital Collections.

-- Project Muse (library-licensed)Journals and e-books in the humanities and social sciences.
+- Project Muse (Library-Licensed)Journals and e-books in the humanities and social sciences.
 Coverage in art, anthropology, literature, film, theatre, history, ethnic and cultural studies, music, philosophy, religion, psychology, sociology and women's studies.

 - Twentieth Century Advice Literature (Library-Licensed)Included are how-to books and guides; employee manuals, sorority and fraternity pledge manuals; scouting manuals; textbooks that deal with home economics, health and hygiene, and sex education; teacher-training and course manuals; commercial literature that promotes specific behaviors; and government instruction manuals for a variety of workplaces and industries.